 Build the Broth & Noodles (10 Minutes)

-- Add broccoli and cook for 3 minutes until vibrant green and tender-crisp.
+Veggie dip: Toss in broccoli and let it cook 3 minutes until bright green and tender-crisp.

 Assemble & Serve (2 Minutes)